 Risk factors for intussusception include:

-Peritonitis is a life-threatening condition that requires immediate medical attention.
+Peritonitis is a life-threatening condition that requires immediate medical care.
 Symptoms of peritonitis include:

 Peritonitis may cause your child to go into shock.
 Symptoms of shock include:

 Treatment of intussusception typically happens as a medical emergency.
-Emergency medical care is required to avoid severe dehydration and shock, as well as prevent infection that can occur when a portion of intestine dies due to lack of blood.
+Emergency medical care is needed to avoid severe dehydration and shock, as well as prevent infection that can happen when part of the intestine dies due to lack of blood.

 Treatment options for intussusception may include:

-A water soluble contrast or air enema.
+A water-soluble contrast or air enema.
 This is both a diagnostic procedure and a treatment.
 If an enema works, further treatment is usually not necessary.
-This treatment can actually fix intussusception 90% of the time in children, and no further treatment is needed.
-If the intestine is torn (perforated), this procedure can't be used.
+This treatment can fix intussusception 90% of the time in children, and no further treatment is needed.
+If the intestine is torn, an enema can't be used.

-Intussusception recurs up to 20% of the time, and the treatment will have to be repeated.
-It is important that a surgeon be consulted even if treatment with enema is planned.
+Intussusception happens again up to 10% of the time, and the treatment will usually have to be repeated.
+It is important to consult a surgeon even if treatment with an enema is planned.
 This is because of the small risk of a tear or rupture of the bowel with this therapy.

-Emergency medical care is required to treat intussusception.
+Emergency medical care is needed to treat intussusception.
 You may not have much time to prepare for an appointment.

-Your child's health care provider is likely to ask you several questions, including:
+Your child's healthcare team is likely to ask you several questions, including:

-Don't give your child any nonprescription medications to treat symptoms before the appointment.
+Don't give your child any nonprescription medicines to treat symptoms before the appointment.
 Don't give your child anything to eat if you see any of the symptoms of intussusception.
-Seek immediate medical attention.
+Seek medical help right away.